-In September 2014, I enrolled myself in holistic culinary school.
-It changed my perspective on food and cooking forever.
-I realized that so much of what I learned about the importance of preserving food, my mom was already doing.
+In September 2014, I enrolled myself in culinary school where the focus was an emphasis on holistic nutrition.
+It changed my perspective on food and cooking.
+I realized that so much of what I learned about the importance of preserving food, my mom had already been doing for years.
 Food preservation was something she learned from her own mom, grandmother and great grandmother.
-Completing the program brought me closer to her in a way that was unexpected because I was finally ready and interested to learn her cooking methods.
-She is now sharing so many wonderful stories about her childhood and food that I would not have heard otherwise.
+Completing the program brought me closer to her in a way that was unexpected because I was finally ready and interested to learn her recipes.
+She is now sharing so many wonderful stories about her childhood and food.

 Preserved Meyer Lemons

 You will need 1/2 gallon jar or two quart jars.
 I start out with a large jar and divide into smaller jars after thirty days.